rsksmart/devportal-1.0/solutions/beexo.md

 wallet access & control is even more convenient.

 **Management of our own nodes:**
-We have our own nodes and a highly scalable infrastructure which allows us to support high demand.
+We have nodes and a highly scalable infrastructure which allows us to support high demand.

 **QR Scanner:**